dandi/handbook/docs/60_initialize_vendors.md

 The frontend for `dandi-archive` is served via [Netlify](https://www.netlify.com/)

+**Note:** A `Starter` plan should be plenty enough (specifically "build minutes" shouldn't exceed much past ~300 at most a month)
+-- if you'd like more control over specific deployments and environments, you may want to consider `Pro` -- [see here for more details](https://www.netlify.com/pricing/)

 ##### Create Account and Initialize Project

 First, create an account.
 After creating an account, you'll want to navigate to `Sites`, where you can `Add a new site`, and then `Import an existing project`